 Verdict: Master-Model and Efficiency

-The Master-Model’s most important methodological virtue is efficiency: a master model is a shortcut to successful predictions, interventions, and explanations.
+Master-Model’s most important methodological virtue is efficiency: a master model is a shortcut to successful predictions, interventions, and explanations.
 But with the CovidSim model, this efficiency gain no longer exists.
-Too many target relations vary case by case, and so the Master-Model is misconceived from the start.
+Too many target relations vary case by case, and so Master-Model is misconceived from the start.
 This is the fundamental problem.

 Certainly, the pandemic prediction models so far have been nowhere near the efficient Master-Model ideal.
-Even if predictive success were achieved—which it has not been—it could only be via so much contextual work each time that it defeats the point of the Master-Model in the first place.
+Even if predictive success were achieved—which it has not been—it could only be via so much contextual work each time that it defeats the point of Master-Model in the first place.
 Indeed, for the CovidSim model, the required contextual work is so great that in practice it is doubtful it can be done.
 Corners were unavoidably cut.
 The large number of target relations that are unstable suggests that these difficulties are permanent.
 In the next section, I discuss how to follow the Contextual strategy instead.

 Where does this leave the CovidSim model?
 In my view, its advice carries no epistemic weight at all.
 Its predictions have a track record of inaccuracy and the model is not empirically confirmed in any other way.
 It omits many important relations, many of the relations it does include are likely mis-specified, and many parameter values are estimated inaccurately.
 No sensitivity analysis reassures us that these errors are not fatal.
 According to no philosophical theory of explanation does such a model explain (Northcott and Alexandrova 2013), which here means we have no warrant to think the model has captured the true causal structure, and so no warrant to trust it as a guide to interventions.